 Figure 4: Fiorano Debugger view

-Microservice Repository (Online Event Process Development)
+Micro Service Repository (Online Event Process Development)

-In Online Event Process Development perspective, the services present in the connected enterprise server are shown in the Microservice Repository.
+In Online Event Process Development perspective, the services present in the connected enterprise server are shown in the Micro Service Repository.

-The service repository can be viewed by opening the Microservice Repository.
+The service repository can be viewed by opening the Micro Service Repository.
 This view which display the categorized services.

-Figure 5: Microservice Repository (Online Event Process Development perspective)
+Figure 5: Micro Service Repository (Online Event Process Development perspective)

-Exporting/Importing Services to/from Local Disk
+Exporting Services to Local Disk